m7xed/cypherfy/README.md

 # Cypherfy: Interactive Encryption Sandbox

 ## Project Overview

-Cypherfy is an advanced Java-based interactive encryption sandbox that allows users to explore and experiment with a variety of cryptographic algorithms through a user-friendly JavaFX graphical interface.
-The application currently supports several classical ciphers including Caesar Cipher, Atbash Cipher, and ROT13.
-It is designed for both learning and practical use, enabling users to apply different encryption techniques to text input and view the corresponding transformations.
+Cypherfy is a Java-based interactive encryption sandbox that allows users to explore classical cryptographic algorithms via a user-friendly JavaFX graphical interface.
+It currently supports Caesar Cipher, Atbash Cipher, and ROT13, with plans for future algorithms like the Vigenère Cipher.

-The project emphasizes a smooth, aesthetically pleasing user experience with an intuitive interface and seamless transitions between different encryption methods.
-In the future, Cypherfy will incorporate additional cipher algorithms such as the Vigenère Cipher, and will expand on the core functionality with features like encryption history and file import/export capabilities.
+Cypherfy is designed with a smooth, visually appealing UI and intuitive interactions, making it both educational and practical for exploring encryption logic.
+Users can input text, view the transformation in real time, and enjoy polished transitions between components.

+---

 ## Key Features

-### Implemented Cryptographic Algorithms:
+### ✅ Implemented Cryptographic Algorithms

-- **Caesar Cipher**: This cipher shifts each letter in the plaintext by a fixed number of positions in the alphabet.
-It is one of the simplest and oldest ciphers.
+- **Caesar Cipher**: Shifts each letter in the plaintext by a fixed number of positions in the alphabet.
-- **Atbash Cipher**: A substitution cipher where each letter of the alphabet is mapped to its reverse counterpart (e.g., 'A' becomes 'Z', 'B' becomes 'Y').
+- **Atbash Cipher**: Substitution cipher mapping each letter to its opposite (e.g., A → Z).
-- **ROT13**: A special case of the Caesar Cipher, shifting letters by 13 positions, frequently used in obscuring text in casual settings.

-### GUI Screens:
+- **ROT13**: Caesar cipher variant that shifts each letter by 13 positions.

+### 🎨 Graphical Interface

-- **Title Screen**: The entry point to the application, displaying the project logo and providing access to other parts of the program.
+- **Title Screen**: Custom-styled entry screen with branding and logo.
-- **Menu Screen**: Provides navigation buttons for the user to select which cipher they wish to interact with, including the Atbash Cipher, Caesar Cipher, and Vigenère Cipher (forthcoming).
-- **Encryption Screen**: A work-in-progress screen that will allow users to input text, apply the selected cipher, and view the encrypted output.
-- **Responsive Design**: The interface is fully resizable and adapts to different screen sizes, with minimum and maximum width/height constraints set for a consistent experience.

-### Core Functionalities:
-- **Cipher Application**: The user can enter text and select one of the available ciphers to encrypt the input.
-- **Smooth Scene Transitions**: JavaFX's `FadeTransition` provides seamless scene changes, enhancing the user experience as they navigate between the title screen, menu, and cipher screens.
+- **Menu Screen**: Navigation to select available ciphers.
+- **Encryption Screens**:
+  - Live encryption with visual feedback.
+  - Fade transitions between screens.
+  - Fully resizable UI with responsive design.
+- **Custom Buttons & Shapes**: CSS-styled parallelogram buttons with unique shape customization.
-- **Custom Fonts & Icons**: The application features custom fonts (CypherfyFont.otf) and logos to align with the branding and aesthetic goals of the project.
+- **Custom Fonts & Icons**: Stylish embedded fonts and project-themed assets.
-- **Extensible GUI**: The core GUI framework allows for easy expansion with additional ciphers and features in the future.

-### Algorithm Implementations:
-- **CaesarCipher**: Implements the Caesar cipher, allowing users to specify a key (shift value) for text encryption.
-- **AtbashCipher**: Implements the Atbash cipher, reversing the alphabet for substitution-based encryption.
-- **ROT13**: Implements ROT13 encryption, which shifts each letter of the alphabet by 13 positions.
-- **Screen Management**: `ScreenManager` class handles the creation of scenes and application of CSS styles, ensuring a cohesive and professional user interface design.
+### 🧠 Smart Input Handling

+- **Text Input Validation**:
+  - Only allows alphabetic characters (A–Z, a–z).
+  - Character limit set to 15 for visualization clarity.
+- **Real-time Feedback**:
+  - Input field gently flashes red on invalid entry (e.g., pasting non-letter text or exceeding limit).
+  - Smooth fade-in/fade-out animation using JavaFX `Timeline`.
+- **Keyboard Smart Filtering**:
+  - System commands (e.g., Ctrl+A) and Enter key are ignored by the flash mechanism.
+  - Flash only triggers on truly invalid input, not UI shortcuts.

-### Testing:
+### 🧱 Modular Codebase

-- **JUnit Tests**: Unit tests for the Caesar and Atbash ciphers have been developed to validate their correctness.
-These tests ensure that the encryption and decryption functions work as expected under various input conditions.
+- **ScreenManager**: Handles smooth scene creation and transitions.
+- **Separation of Concerns**: Cipher logic separated from UI logic for clarity and testability.
+- **CSS Customization**: Styles are easily overridden using JavaFX’s built-in theming support.

+---

 ## Current Status

-### Completed Features:
+### ✅ Completed Features

-- **Cipher Implementations**:
-  - **Caesar Cipher**: Fully implemented and operational.
-  - **Atbash Cipher**: Fully implemented and operational.
-  - **ROT13**: Semi implimented and non-funcitonal.
-- **Graphical User Interface**:
+- Caesar Cipher, Atbash Cipher fully functional.
+- ROT13 base added (not fully functional yet).
+- Full JavaFX integration with:
-  - Title screen created, including a custom font and project logo.
+  - Title screen and menu system.
-  - Menu screen with functional buttons for selecting different ciphers.
-  - Smooth scene transitions with fade-in/fade-out animations.
-  - Custom styling for buttons and labels using CSS.
+  - Custom-styled buttons and animations.
-- **Scene Management**:
-  - `ScreenManager` handles transitions between scenes with smooth animations.
-  - Template scenes for different UI components (title screen, menu screen, etc.).
-- **Test Coverage**:
+- Text input filtering and flash effect.
-  - Basic unit tests written for Caesar and Atbash ciphers using JUnit.
+- Unit tests for Caesar and Atbash ciphers.
+- Template scene system via `ScreenManager`.

-### Features to Be Implemented:
+### 🔜 Planned Features

-- **Vigenère Cipher**: The Vigenère cipher is planned for implementation, which will require handling dynamic keys of varying lengths.
-- **ROT13**: The ROT13 cipher is partially complete, but requires finishing development
-- **Encryption Screen**: Development of the encryption screen where users can input text and apply the selected cipher.
-This will include handling the input, processing the encryption, and displaying the output.
-- **Advanced Features**:
+- **Vigenère Cipher**: Fully functional cipher with custom key support.
+- **ROT13 Completion**: Make ROT13 a usable standalone option.
-  - **Encryption History**: Implement a feature that allows users to track their encryption operations and results.
+- **Encryption History**: Track and display past operations.
-  - **File Import/Export**: Users will be able to import text files for encryption and export the encrypted text.
+- **File Import/Export**: Load input from files and save encrypted output.
-  - **Customization Options**: Users may have the ability to adjust font sizes, themes, or select from multiple fonts.
-  - **Key Management**: Consider adding functionality for custom keys, especially for ciphers that require them (e.g., Vigenère).

-### Known Issues:
-- **Encryption Screen**: The screen for user input and cipher selection is currently a placeholder.
-- **Vigenère Cipher**: The Vigenère cipher has not yet been implemented, but its structure is planned and will be integrated once the encryption screen is functional.
+- **Advanced GUI Features**:
+  - Font/theme customization.
+  - Expanded visual feedback for encryption steps.

+---

 ## Getting Started

-### Prerequisites:
+### 📦 Prerequisites

-- **Java Development Kit (JDK)**: The project requires JDK 17 or higher.
+- **JDK 17 or later**
-- **JavaFX**: JavaFX is required for the graphical interface.
-It can be downloaded and configured from [OpenJFX](https://openjfx.io/).
+- **JavaFX SDK** (e.g., from [OpenJFX](https://openjfx.io/))

-### Installation:
+### 🚀 Installation

 1. **Clone the Repository**:
    ```bash